Marriage: Europe

 As part of the Protestant Reformation, the role of recording marriages and setting the rules for marriage passed to the state, reflecting Martin Luther's view that marriage was a "worldly thing".
 By the 17th century, many of the Protestant European countries had a state involvement in marriage.

-In England, under the Anglican Church, marriage by consent and cohabitation was valid until the passage of Lord Hardwicke's Act in 1753.
+In England, under the Anglican Church, marriage by consent and cohabitation was valid until the passage of Marriage Act 1753.
 This act instituted certain requirements for marriage, including the performance of a religious ceremony observed by witnesses.

 As part of the Counter-Reformation, in 1563 the Council of Trent decreed that a Roman Catholic marriage would be recognized only if the marriage ceremony was officiated by a priest with two witnesses.
-The Council also authorized a Catechism, issued in 1566, which defined marriage as "The conjugal union of man and woman, contracted between two qualified persons, which obliges them to live together throughout life."
+The council also authorized a Catechism, issued in 1566, which defined marriage as "The conjugal union of man and woman, contracted between two qualified persons, which obliges them to live together throughout life."

 In the early modern period, John Calvin and his Protestant colleagues reformulated Christian marriage by enacting the Marriage Ordinance of Geneva, which imposed "The dual requirements of state registration and church consecration to constitute marriage" for recognition.

 In England and Wales, Lord Hardwicke's Marriage Act 1753 required a formal ceremony of marriage, thereby curtailing the practice of Fleet Marriage, an irregular or a clandestine marriage.
-These were clandestine or irregular marriages performed at Fleet Prison, and at hundreds of other places.
-From the 1690s until the Marriage Act of 1753 as many as 300,000 clandestine marriages were performed at Fleet Prison alone.
-The Act required a marriage ceremony to be officiated by an Anglican priest in the Anglican Church with two witnesses and registration.
-The Act did not apply to Jewish marriages or those of Quakers, whose marriages continued to be governed by their own customs.
+From the 1690s until the Marriage Act 1753 as many as 300,000 clandestine marriages were performed at Fleet Prison alone.
+The act required a marriage ceremony to be officiated by an Anglican priest in the Anglican Church with two witnesses and registration.
+The act did not apply to Jewish marriages or those of Quakers, whose marriages continued to be governed by their own customs.

 In England and Wales, since 1837, civil marriages have been recognized as a legal alternative to church marriages under the Marriage Act 1836.
 In Germany, civil marriages were recognized in 1875.
 This law permitted a declaration of the marriage before an official clerk of the civil administration, when both spouses affirm their will to marry, to constitute a legally recognized valid and effective marriage, and allowed an optional private clerical marriage ceremony.

 In contemporary English common law, a marriage is a voluntary contract by a man and a woman, in which by agreement they choose to become husband and wife.
 Edvard Westermarck proposed that "the institution of marriage has probably developed out of a primeval habit".

 Since the late twentieth century, major social changes in Western countries have led to changes in the demographics of marriage, with the age of first marriage increasing, fewer people marrying, and more couples choosing to cohabit rather than marry.
 For example, the number of marriages in Europe decreased by 30% from 1975 to 2005.
 As of 2000, the average marriage age range was 25–44 years for men and 22–39 years for women.